dakshesh14/dj-next-monorepo/README.md

 This is a Django and Next.js monorepo project made using turbo.

+| Note: I recommend using this cookiecutter instead: https://github.com/dakshesh14/django-next-cookiecutter for more customization.

 ## Getting Started

 This is a monorepo project, meaning it contains all the required code in single repository.
 The project is divided into 3 parts: